Use of Terms A-Z

 D

-DeCA – Acceptable for second and subsequent references for the Defense Commissary Agency.
-Note the lowercase "e" which is part of the acronym but doesn’t stand for a separate word.
+DeCA – Acceptable for second and subsequent references to the Defense Commissary.
+Note the lowercase "e" that is part of the acronym but doesn't stand for a separate word.

-Department of Defense – "U.S. Department of Defense” and “Department of Defense” refer to the proper name and legal entity of this cabinet-level government department.
+Department of Defense/Defense Department – "U.S. Department of Defense" and "Department of Defense" to refer to the proper name and legal entity of this cabinet-level government department.
 Reserve these for use in formal and official correspondence, documents, reports and testimony.
-In all other cases, use “Defense Department” on first reference.
+In all other cases, use "Defense Department" on first reference.

-The correct acronym for “Defense Department” is “DOD” with an uppercase “O” in the center; use on second reference after “Defense Department” or when the stand-alone acronym suffices depending upon use.
-Do NOT use “DoD” except when writing Defense Department news/press releases or when otherwise directed.
+The correct acronym for "Defense Department" is "DOD," with an uppercase "O" in the center; use on second reference after "Defense Department," or when the stand-alone acronym suffices depending upon use.
+Do NOT use "DoD" except when otherwise directed.

-Department of Defense seal and logo use - The Department of Defense seal and DOD logo are not interchangeable.
-The DOD seal has restricted usage and is limited to official DOD leader correspondence, legal documents, reports, memoranda, ceremonial booklets, certificates and awards.
+Department of Defense seal and logo use – The Department of Defense seal and DOD logo are not interchangeable.
+Do NOT use the DOD seal, as it has restricted usage and is limited to official DOD leader correspondence, legal documents, reports, memoranda, ceremonial booklets, certificates and awards.
 There is no substitute for the DOD seal, and there is no optional graphic that represents the DOD.

 For more information, consult the DOD logo and DOD seal usage guidelines.